“N in a square” or “Boxed N” trademark as seen on glass bottles, jars and jugs

 Julian Toulouse (Bottle Makers and their Marks, 1971) wrote that the “N in a square” mark dated from 1915 and was used only on machine-made bottles.

-This is, by far, the most common mark seen on glass containers made by Obear-Nester Glass Company.
+The “N inside a square” is by far the most common mark seen on glass containers made by Obear-Nester Glass Company.
 The mark is usually located on the bottom of the bottle or jar.
-It is often seen on amber (“beer bottle brown”) bottles of many types, including chemical, oil, medicine, cleaning products, general household, food, and beverage bottles.
+It is often seen on amber (“beer bottle brown”) bottles of many types, including chemical, oil, medicine, cleaning products, general household, and beverage bottles.

-For instance, some amber Orange Crush soda bottles are seen with the “N in a square” mark on the bottom.
-Often, (at least on some soda bottles) the mark is accompanied by a date code, usually two numbers located to the immediate right of the “N”, which would stand for the last 2 digits of the year the bottle was made.
+Some amber Orange Crush soda bottles are seen with the “N in a square” mark on the bottom.
+On beverage bottles, typically the logo is accompanied by a date code, usually two numbers located to the immediate right of the “N”, which would stand for the last 2 digits of the year the bottle was made.
+(However, on many NON-BEVERAGE bottles of various types, a single digit next to the logo is not a date code, but believed to be a mold number).

 ADVERTISEMENT

-NOTE: There are at least two other slight mark variations used by Obear-Nester, specifically, N inside a circle, and just a “plain N“, which are much less commonly seen.
+NOTE: There were at least two other slight mark variations used by Obear-Nester, specifically, N inside a circle, and just a Plain N, which are much less commonly seen.
 They are listed on Page Four of the Glass Bottle Marks pages.

 Obear-Nester also made a line of druggist bottles that were marked “ASEPTIC” on the base.
-Some of those were “generic” bottles, and others were “personalized” slug plate types with the name of the druggist or pharmacy embossed on the front of the bottle.
+Some of those were “generic” pharmacy bottles, and others were “personalized” slug plate types with the name of the druggist, drugstore or apothecary embossed on the front of the bottle.
+Obear-Nester also produced druggist bottles marked “REX” and “BANNER” on the bases.

 For an extensive list of glass manufacturers’ marks on bottles, fruit jars, insulators, tableware and other glass items, please check out the GLASS BOTTLE MARKS pages, here starting on page one.